randyqx/rpki/xenial-ca.md

 ### rsyncd Configuration

-Next, you want to get the rsync daemon working.
+If you will be running a publication server as opposed to publishing on some others' server, you need to get the rsync daemon working.
 First you need to tell the rsync daemon what it should serve.
 So configure `/etc/rsyncd.conf` as follows:

     # cat > /etc/rsyncd.conf << EOF
     uid             = nobody